Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Motivation

-In this section, we aim to provide a preliminary validation of whether mobility measures are effective as guidance.
-Specifically, we focus on a single target mobility measure (i.e., radius of gyration).
-We first compute the radius distribution from simulated data.
+In this section, we provide a preliminary validation of the effectiveness of mobility scaling-law guidance.
+Specifically, we focus on a single scaling-law objective, the radius of gyration.
+We first compute the radius-of-gyration distribution from simulated data.
 Next, we prompt another LLM to analyze the differences between the simulated and target radius distributions.
 Based on this analysis, the LLM provides coarse adjustment suggestions.
 We then randomly select 5\% of individuals for prompt adjustment and generate new trajectories using the updated prompts.
 We then visualize the cumulative distribution functions (CDFs) of the radius distributions for the real-world data, the simulation, and the adjusted trajectories, as shown in Figure~\ref{fig:radius}.
-We observe that mobility measure-guided adjustments bring the simulated trajectories closer to real-world patterns.
-Nevertheless, a discrepancy remains, partly because the adjustment strategy was simple.
-Furthermore, the challenge remains because mobility measures characterize population-level behavior across multiple dimensions (e.g., spatial and temporal), rather than capturing single-aspect behaviors at the individual level, making it unclear which specific individuals should be adjusted or whether one or multiple aspects of their behavior need to be modified.
+We observe that scaling-law-guided adjustments bring the simulated trajectories closer to real-world patterns.
+Nevertheless, a discrepancy remains, partly because the adjustment strategy is simple and focuses on only one mobility scaling-law objective.
+Furthermore, scaling laws of human mobility span multiple dimensions of population-level behavior, making it unclear which specific individuals should be adjusted and whether one or multiple aspects of their behavior need to be modified.